tomhall82/baratie-booking/README.md

   - DATABASE_URL: (The URL of your live database)
 - Click the deploy tab
 - Scroll down to Connect to GitHub and sign in / authorize when prompted
-- In the search box, find the repositoy you want to deploy and click connect
+- In the search box, find the repository you want to deploy and click connect
 - Scroll down to Manual deploy and choose the main branch
 - Click deploy